Report an accessibility problem

 • digital building block skills such as artificial intelligence and data analytics, big data and data management, software development and information security

-30 credit hours including the applied project course (CAS 593)
+30 credit hours including the required applied project course (CAS 593)

 Required Core (15 credit hours)